 It’s a buffet at the Lumina restaurant, a bright and airy affair with floor-to-ceiling windows – views are never forgotten – and plenty of variety.
 Choose brisket, duck, chicken, schnitzel, and salads galore.

 Located on the roof – the 15th floor – by the pool is the pride and joy Blue Sky by Meir Adonis.
 This is a fish and vegetarian restaurant served in a truly ambient environment.

-Breakfast is served in restaurant located just beyond the hotel actually on the beach.
-The conservatory style building means lots of windows and bright light.
+Breakfast is served in the restaurant located just beyond the hotel actually on the beach.
+The conservatory-style building means lots of windows and bright light.
 The food is a little special with a gourmet buffet is a salubrious affair of Middle Eastern treats such as halva, plenty of fish, cheese salads and pastries.

-On the approach to the breakfast restaurant is the al fresco wood-decked Esparanto bar open between June and October.
-Come here by night for cocktails, light bites and music and enjoy the cooling sea air.
+On the approach to the breakfast, restaurant is the al fresco wood-decked Esparanto bar open between June and October.
+Come here by night for cocktails, light bites, and music and to enjoy the cooling sea air.

 There’s also a Lobby Lounge and Bar which is a pleasant place to meet up or hang out.

 A lovely Royal executive lounge on the 14th floor is plush and airy thanks to wall-to-ceiling windows that let in the sunlight and offer sensational views of the seafront.
 There’s always plenty of snacks and sometimes cooked food as well as drinks and spirits available.

 One floor up on the 15th floor is the roof terrace with a swimming pool.
 The pool is not huge, but big enough for a dip and to cater for plenty of sunbeds around it – and very romantic.
 Couples look cosy in their own bubble, others just lost in the surprising quiet of the 15th floor.